rfabbri/vxl-1/doc/internal-projects.md

 ### Updating the other subrepos
 For updating to/from VXL, VXD, utils, and your internal project, proceed regularly as in [VPE Instructions](../README.md).

+### Additional Steps

+When I create my own VPE-based internal project, say, LEMSVPE, I update the README.md and other documentation by substituting LEMSVPE wherever I find VPE, and adding information that is specific to this internal project.